| |

 Particles of warm water move more quickly and spread out.
 They rise upwards through denser, cooler water, which sinks to the bottom, where it warms up.
 Eventually, all the liquid is at the same temperature.

-Warm water rises because when liquids and gases are heated, they expand.
+Warm water rises because liquids and gases expand when heated.
 This means they take up more room but have the same mass, so their density is less than when they are cool.
 Substances with lower densities float on substances with higher densities.

 Diagram showing water heating in a pan and the direction of heating.
 Warmer water rises, cooler water falls to take its place.
 This cooler water is then heated and rises.